 ¶ Overview

-Scout is an AI-augmented data ingestion platform.
-It picks the right scraping engine per source, runs the job, normalizes the output, and exposes the result through a single REST API and a Next.js admin UI.
-Multi-tenant by project, with cost tracking, circuit breakers, a cron scheduler, and a Supervisor Agent that audits data quality on a loop.
-Used internally to feed gaming intel, UAE freezone data, and crypto/web3 sources into downstream apps
+Scout is an AI-augmented data ingestion platform that selects the optimal scraping engine per source, executes jobs, normalizes output, and exposes results through a unified REST API and Next.js admin UI.
+Built multi-tenant by design, it includes cost tracking, circuit breakers, a cron scheduler, and a Supervisor Agent that continuously audits data quality.
+Used internally to feed gaming intelligence, UAE freezone data, and crypto/web3 sources into downstream applications.

 ¶ Important info

-Five scraping engines (Apify, Firecrawl, Crawlee, Playwright, Scrapling) sit behind a common interface with per-service circuit breakers, AbortController timeouts, and retry-with-jitter.
-AI discovery and extraction run on DeepSeek V3 via OpenRouter, with model fallbacks.
-Every data entity is project-scoped, including API keys.
-Boot recovers crawl runs left in 'queued' state by a previous process — the DB row is the queue's source of truth, so a deploy can't strand jobs.
-Graceful shutdown drains crawl + actor queues, closes Playwright, Crawlee, Redis, the Gameloom pool, and stops heartbeats before exiting.
-Trace retention is capped at 1 day with auto-purge. ~300 commits over three months across backend, dashboard, and Apify actors
+Five scraping engines (Apify, Firecrawl, Crawlee, Playwright, and Scrapling) sit behind a common interface with per-service circuit breakers, AbortController timeouts, and retry-with-jitter logic.
+AI discovery and extraction run on DeepSeek V3 via OpenRouter with model fallbacks.
+Every data entity is scoped to a project, including API keys.
+On boot, the system recovers crawl runs left in a queued state by a previous process, treating the database row as the authoritative queue source so deploys cannot strand jobs.
+Graceful shutdown drains crawl and actor queues, closes Playwright, Crawlee, Redis, and halts heartbeats before exit.
+Trace retention is capped at 24 hours with automatic purge.

 ¶ Problem faced

-Five scraping stacks, each with its own quirks: Apify is cloud and bills per run, Firecrawl is great for general content but flakey on JS-heavy pages, Crawlee gives you stealth but needs local infra, Playwright is heavy, Scrapling is light but limited.
-Picking one per source isn't the hard part — the hard part is making them feel like one system.
-Failures have to be isolated so a Firecrawl outage doesn't take down Apify jobs.
-Costs have to roll up per job, per project, across providers.
-AI extraction has to ground on real page content, not hallucinate plausible-looking fields.
-And queue state has to survive deploys — a crawl marked 'queued' in Postgres must resume, not strand.
-Multi-project isolation has to be enforced at every layer, not just the dashboard.
+Five scraping stacks, each with distinct characteristics: Apify runs in the cloud and bills per execution; Firecrawl handles general content well but struggles with JavaScript-heavy pages; Crawlee provides stealth crawling but requires local infrastructure; Playwright is powerful but resource-intensive; Scrapling is lightweight but limited in scope.
+Selecting the right engine per source is not the challenge.
+The challenge is making them behave as a single cohesive system.
+Failures must be isolated so a Firecrawl outage cannot cascade into Apify jobs.
+Costs must aggregate per job and per project across all providers.
+AI extraction must be grounded in real page content, not generate plausible-looking but fabricated fields.
+Queue state must survive deploys, ensuring any run marked queued in Postgres resumes rather than stalls.
+Multi-project isolation must be enforced at every layer, not just at the dashboard level

 ¶ How it was solved

-Layered backend: thin Fastify controllers → services → repositories → Prisma.
-Each external service gets its own circuit breaker, plus a shared resilient-call wrapper for timeout/retry/jitter.
-AI extraction uses content-anchor verification — the LLM gets the actual scraped text and a strict JSON schema, and any field that can't be traced back to the source is nullified.
-Cost tracking writes a row per LLM call, attributed to the job and project.
-Crawl + actor queues persist to Postgres; a recovery pass on boot picks up runs left 'queued' by a previous process.
-Shutdown drains queues with a bounded timeout, then closes Playwright, Crawlee, Redis, the Gameloom pool, and heartbeats in parallel.
-Project context is enforced via a Fastify preHandler on every project-scoped route, so isolation is structural, not convention.
-Trade-off: five engines means more surface area to maintain, but no single vendor lock-in and we route work to the cheapest engine that handles the site.
+A layered backend architecture: thin Fastify controllers feed into services, repositories, and Prisma.
+Every external service has a dedicated circuit breaker, backed by a shared resilient-call wrapper handling timeouts, retries, and jitter.
+AI extraction uses content-anchor verification: the LLM receives the actual scraped text alongside a strict JSON schema, and any field that cannot be traced back to the source is nullified.
+Cost tracking writes one row per LLM call, attributed to the job and project.
+Crawl and actor queues persist to Postgres, with a boot-time recovery pass that picks up runs left queued by a previous process.
+Shutdown drains queues within a bounded timeout, then closes Playwright, Crawlee, Redis, the Gameloom pool, and heartbeats in parallel.
+Project context is enforced via a Fastify preHandler on every project-scoped route, making isolation structural rather than conventional.
+The tradeoff of five engines is increased surface area, offset by zero vendor lock-in and the ability to route each job to the most cost-effective engine that can handle the target site.